 It is a common perception that the best way to deliver negative feedback is by sandwiching it between two positive comments about the employee.
 However, this often proves to be a bad idea in real-life situations as it often results in the employees completely ignoring the corrective feedback and focusing only on the positive comments.
 So rather than beating around the bush, it is advisable for the managers to adopt a more direct approach while detailing the shortcomings of the employees.
 This ensures that the employees fully understand the outcomes of their performance assessment and the steps they need to take to get more positive feedback in the future.

 The choice and tone of words while delivering negative feedback can play a key role in determining how it is received by the employees.
 Using language that reflects optimism and a sense of belief in the employees is more likely to provide positive results.
-The managers, rather than focusing on the faults and drawbacks of the employees, should draw their attention to their achievements despite these shortcomings, Using growth-oriented language is known to stimulate greater behavior changes and make the employees feel more inclined to take the necessary steps to overcome their weaknesses and rectify their faults.
+The managers, rather than focusing on the faults and drawbacks of the employees, should draw their attention to their achievements despite these shortcomings, Using growth-oriented language is known to stimulate greater behaviour changes and make the employees feel more inclined to take the necessary steps to overcome their weaknesses and rectify their faults.
 Example: If you focus more on unit testing, you will spend less time on rework and your modules will get completed faster.

 At the time of giving negative feedback, the manager should make sure that they provide ample opportunity for the employees to express their views.
 They should listen clearly to what the employees have to say without interrupting them unless it is absolutely necessary.
 This simple initiative can enhance the effectiveness of performance management quite significantly.
 It will help the managers understand the fears, personal challenges, or other factors that might be impacting the performance of the employees and hindering their growth.
 This information can then be used to take corrective measures for improving employee performance and ensuring their better growth and development.

 One of the most important things for managers to remember while delivering negative feedback to employees is to reaffirm their confidence in them.
 The managers should never cast any doubt on the commitment of the employee to his or her job and to the organization.
 They should then move the discussion in a direction so as to get a positive outcome despite the negative feedback.
+Hopefully, these tips to give negative feedback would be useful for managers.